theRoughCode/PokeGAN/README.md

   <img src="assets/dcgan_mode_collapse.gif" alt="DCGAN2">
 </p>

 However, we see [mode collapse](https://developers.google.com/machine-learning/gan/problems#mode-collapse) occurring.
 So, I looked to newer models, such as Progressive GAN and StyleGAN, to generate higher quality images.
 I settled for Progressive GAN first because it was simpler and was what StyleGAN was based off of.
-Currently, I'm experimenting with a mix of DCGAN and Progressive GAN without the fade-in layers.
-With 3 layers, 32x32 &rarr; 68x68 &rarr; 128x128, here's a preview of what it looks like:
+I experimented with a mix of DCGAN and Progressive GAN without the fade-in layers.
+With 3 layers, 32x32 &rarr; 68x68 &rarr; 128x128, here's what it looked like:
 <p align="center">
   <img src="assets/proggan.gif" alt="ProgGAN">
 </p>

+Here are a few things I've experimented with, with no perfect results yet:
+- Train only on a certain type of Pokémon.
+- Spectral normalization in DCGAN
+- cDCGAN: conditional DCGAN using Pokémon types as labels with binary discriminator output (slow convergence)
+- Optimize gen/dis learning rate of 1:2 (i.e. generator = 1e-4, discriminator=2e-4) [source](https://arxiv.org/pdf/1706.08500.pdf)
+- Cycle between resolutions: 64x64 (50 epochs) -> 128x128 (200 epochs) -> 64x64 (50 epochs) -> ...
+    - Lower res learns outline, higher res learns details
+    - Higher learning rate for low res
+    - Average results, good outline, no detail.
+Train more epochs at high res?
+The main reason for these techniques not yielding results is lack of training time as I'm training on Google Colab with 12hr GPU limits.

+Currently, the app uses Progressive GAN adapted from [here](https://machinelearningmastery.com/how-to-train-a-progressive-growing-gan-in-keras-for-synthesizing-faces/) with equalized learning rate.
+It is also trained on only grass-type Pokémon.

 ## Next Steps
-1. Use equalized learning rate in Progressive GAN
-2. StyleGAN
+1. StyleGAN
-3. Split dataset by types or colours.
-Easier to train?
-More detail/realistic?
+2. Split dataset by types or colours: conditional StyleGAN/ProgressiveGAN?
-4. More filters == sharper image?
+3. More filters == sharper image?
 Bigger kernels == smoother images?
 [Source](https://medium.com/@utk.is.here/keep-calm-and-train-a-gan-pitfalls-and-tips-on-training-generative-adversarial-networks-edd529764aa9)
-5. Spectral normalization in DCGAN
-6. ProgGAN might need more epochs (paper recommends 800k samples per layer)
+4. ProgGAN might need more epochs (paper recommends 800k samples per layer)
-7. cDCGAN: conditional DCGAN using labels (i.e. Pokémon types)
+5. cDCGAN: conditional DCGAN using labels (i.e. Pokémon types)
-    - binary discriminator output: slow results
     - N+1 classes
-8. Optimize gen/dis learning rate of 1:2 (i.e. generator = 1e-4, discriminator=2e-4) [source](https://arxiv.org/pdf/1706.08500.pdf)
-9. Cycle between resolutions.
-64x64 (50 epochs) -> 128x128 (200 epochs) -> ...
-    - Lower res learns outline, higher res learns details
-    - Higher learning rate for low res
-    - Average results, good outline, no detail.
-Train more epochs at high res?
-10. Train DCGAN on one class at a time